mmuratarat/mmuratarat.github.io/_pages/faq.md

 * Quick response: Occam’s Razor.
 It depends on the learning task.
 Choose the right balance
 * Ensemble learning can help balancing bias/variance (several weak learners together = strong learner)

-#### What is feature engineering?

-Feature engineering is the process of taking a dataset and constructing explanatory variables (features) that can be used to train a machine learning model for a prediction problem.
-Often, data is spread across multiple tables and must be gathered into a single table with rows containing the observations and features in the columns.

-Traditional approach to feature engineering is to build features one at a time using domain knowledge, a tedious, time-consuming and error-prone process known as manual engineering.
-The code for manual feature engineering is a problem-dependent and must be written for each new dataset.

 #### What are some feature scaling (a.k.a data normalization) techniques?
 When should you scale your data?
 Why?

 Feature scaling is the method used to standardize the range of features of data.
 Since the range of values of data may vary widely, it becomes a necessary step in data processing while using ML algorithms.